TranNhatTan14/Obsidian/Ideas & Brainstorms.md

 - Just do it
 - Education.
 Having a good education will help you progress in life
-- Love
-- A common language that allows people to have relationships.
 - Gratitude
 - Can increase happiness, quality of life, and optimism, and strengthen relationships.
 - Purpose